chekolovec/chekolovec/README.md

 <h1 align="left">Hi there👋</h1>
 <p align="left">My name is Artem Chekolovets.
-I am a react-native developer with a master's degree in Physics.
+I am a frontend developer with a master's degree in Physics.
 Interested in AI, ML and math.</p>

 :pushpin: Budva, Montenegro

 <h3 align="left">Connect with me:</h3>
 <p align="left">